kytos/python-openflow/README.md

 # #ProjectName - #SubprojectName

 This is a subproject of the #ProjectName project.
+This is the library component, in charge of parsing OpenFlow messages to/from OpenFlow switches.

-This is the library component, responsible for parsing OpenFlow messages to/from OpenFlow switches.
+This library was developed to be used with out main controller, but feel free to use this code in your projects.
+Is a very simple and intuitive library that also can be used to create your own controller.

 ## #SubprojectName structure